Free Government iPhone Eligibility – See If You Qualify

 To qualify beyond income or program participation, you must meet these basic but essential criteria:

-- You don’t need to be a citizen: Green Card holders, asylum seekers, TPS/DACA, and other legal statuses.
+- You do not need to be a citizen: Green Card holders, asylum seekers, TPS/DACA, and other legal statuses are accepted.

-- Have a verifiable street address: PO Boxes are not allowed; shelters/transitional housing are accepted with documentation.
+- Have a verifiable street address: PO Boxes are not allowed; shelters and transitional housing are accepted with proper documentation.

-- You must use the service regularly: at least one call, text, or data session every 30 days.
+- You must use the service regularly: You must complete at least one call, text, or data session every 30 days.

 Household Eligibility Rules